Northrop Grumman Corporation – Consensus Indicates Potential 3.9% Upside

-Northrop Grumman Corporation found using ticker (NOC) have now 19 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 700 and 428 calculating the average target price we see 551.05.
-With the stocks previous close at 530.3 this indicates there is a potential upside of 3.9%.
-There is a 50 day moving average of 496.13 while the 200 day moving average is 460.15.
-The market capitalisation for the company is $80,882m.
-Visit the company website at: https://www.northropgrumman.com
+Northrop Grumman Corporation with ticker code (NOC) have now 19 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 700 and 428 and has a mean target at 553.95.
+Given that the stocks previous close was at 533.14 this would imply there is a potential upside of 3.9%.
+The day 50 moving average is 500.91 and the 200 moving average now moves to 463.44.
+The market cap for the company is $81,818m.
+Company Website: https://www.northropgrumman.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.